JameZ233/cluster-scheduling/README.md

 ## Google Colab Notebook

-We also have a Jupyter Notebook `Google_clusterdata_analysis_colab.ipynb`, however you may not able to run it as you need a project-id to gain the access for the google sever.
+We also have a Jupyter Notebook, however you may not able to run it as you need a project-id to gain the access for the google sever.